📥 Download raw

 _ = ?

 Not provably distinct.
 On the other hand, in Agda we can also not prove the three functions above to be distinct, that is we cannot write down terms of type exampleᵢ ≡ exampleⱼ → ⊥.
-Agda is (like any other reasonable formal system) incomplete and the equality type is underspecified.
+Agda is (like any other reasonable formal system) incomplete.
+This particular instance of incompleteness is particularly worrying to some, as it pertains to such a basic part of Agda.
+The equality type is underspecified.

 A principle.
 The principle that functions with equal values are themselves equal is known as function extensionality.
 Blackboard mathematics has it, while standard Agda does not.